 Today, most companies—including 85% of the Fortune 500—remain defenseless against cybercriminals seeking to pirate their domains to launch phishing-based impersonation scams targeting their customers, investors, supply chain partners, and the general public.

 To be fair, deployment across thousands of different domains, divisions, and third-party email vendors can be daunting for large companies.
-But Forrester Research has found that organizations using automated DMARC implementation tools such as Agari Brand Protection™ (ABP) to take control of their email ecosystems can see phishing-based brand impersonations rapidly drop to near zero.
+But Forrester Research has found that organizations using automated DMARC implementation tools such as Agari DMARC Protection™ (ABP) to take control of their email ecosystems can see phishing-based brand impersonations rapidly drop to near zero.

 Yet as much as companies need to protect their own domains, they also need to protect themselves from the "unwashed masses" of unauthenticated emails coming their way each day.